aqlaboratory/openfold-3/docs/source/precomputed_msa_how_to.md

 - Steps 1, 2, 4, 5 are required, step 3 is optional, but recommended if your dataset is large or redundant in the number of unique sequences.
 - Make sure to **consult steps 1 and 2 beforehand**, especially if your use case requires the computation of a large number of alignments.
 This is to ensure that your MSAs are generated in the expected format, with the expected filenames and are organized in the expected directory structure.

-*Using our OF3-style MSA generation pipeline*
+*Using our OF3-style MSA generation pipeline*:
 - Only step 4 is required, step 3 is optional, but recommended if your dataset is large or redundant in the number of unique sequences.

 ## 1. Precomputed MSA Files